Frequently Asked Questions

 Technical Questions

-MailArchiva queue folder has a large number of entries inside it.
+MailArchiva queue folder has many entries inside it.

 Please upgrade your server to the latest version.
 Recent versions have the ability to restrict the queue size to a user-defined value (specified in Configuration->Archive).